Colin Thorne: Sediment Management Plan for the Hawkcombe Stream (2006-2010)

 Colin used the iSIS hydrodynamic model to construct a sediment management plan for the Hawkcombe Stream.
-He remained a consultant to modify flood defence measures so that they would interact better with sediment dynamics.
+He remained a consultant to modify flood defense measures so that they would interact better with sediment dynamics.
 Colin also helped to develop River Energy Auditing Scheme (REAS) on the Hawkcombe stream which classifies reaches into sediment sources, pathways or sinks in order to understand how sediment dynamics will impact proposed flood management schemes.
 The understanding of sediment sink reaches was later developed into the stage-0 restoration concept.

 BP pipeline river crossings

 BTC Pipeline (2003-2004)

 Professor Colin Thorne undertook a rapid geomorphological assessment of potential channel instability at points where the Baku Tbilisi Ceyhan (BTC) pipeline crossed river channels.

 WREP Pipeline (2010-2011)

 The Western Route Export Pipeline (WREP) transports crude oil from the Caspian Sea to the Black Sea.
 Colin provided Rapid geomorphological assessment of potential for channel instability at the two major river crossings in 2010/11.